MoAmrYehia/AI-product-Manager-nanodegree/README.md

 | --- | *See how to build an AI product team that can manage data and test product efficacy, over time.* |

 ## Course 2: Create a Dataset
 Training data is the currency of AI—no model will perform successfully with poor quality input data.
 Learn how to develop a relevant, complete, unique and high-quality dataset.
-Learn how to use Figure Eight’s data annotation platform to develop a labeled.
+Learn how to use Figure Eight’s data annotation platform to develop a labeled dataset for supervised learning.
+Understand how to anticipate data failures and plan for longevity.

 | LESSON ONE  | LESSON TWO |
 | ------------- | ------------- |